-The Blanquists were adherents of the French revolutionary Louis Auguste Blanqui (1805-81).
-The classics of Marxism-Leninism, while regarding Blanqui as an outgive to a worker who asks him about this "revolutionary commune" that is mentioned in the resolution?
+The Third Congress of the R.S.D.L.P. gave perfectly clear answers to these questions and drew up a complete program of these changes - the minimum program of our Party.
+The word "commune," however, is not an answer at all; it only serves to confuse people by the distant echo of a sonorous phrase, or empty rhetoric.
+The more we cherish the memory of the Paris Commune of 1871, for instance, the less permissible is it to refer to it offhand, without analyzing its mistakes and the special conditions attending it.
+To do so would be to follow the absurd example of the Blanquists - whom Engels ridiculed - who (in 1874, in their "Manifesto") paid homage to every act of the Commune.32 What reply will a "Conferencer" give to a worker who asks him about this "revolutionary commune" that is mentioned in the resolution?
 He will only be able to tell him that this is the name, known in history, of a workers' government that was unable to, and could not at that time, distinguish between the elements of a democratic revolution and those of a socialist revolution, that confused the tasks of fighting for a republic with the tasks of fighting for Socialism, that was unable to carry out the task of launching an energetic military offensive against Versailles, that made a mistake in not seizing the Bank of France, etc. In short, whether in your answer you refer to the Paris Commune or to some other commune, your answer will be: it was a government such as ours should not be.
 A fine answer, indeed!
-Does it not testify to pedantic moralizing and impotence on the part of a revolutionary who says nothing about the practical program of the Party and in appropriately begins to give lessons in history in a resolution?
+Does it not testify to pedantic moralizing and impotence on the part of a revolutionary who says nothing about the practical program of the Party and inappropriately begins to give lessons in history in a resolution?
 Does this not reveal the very mistake which they unsuccessfully accuse us of having committed, i.e., of confusing a democratic revolution with a socialist revolution, between which none of the "communes" differentiated?

 The aim of a provisional government (so inappropriately termed "commune") is declared to be "exclusively" to spread the insurrection and to disrupt the government.
 Taken in its literal sense, the word "exclusively" eliminates all other aims; it is an echo of the absurd theory of "only from below."
 Such elimination of other aims is another instance of shortsightedness and lack of reflection.
 A "revolutionary commune," i.e., a revolutionary government, even if only in a single city, will inevitably have to administer (even if provisionally, "partly, episodically") all the affairs of state, and it is the height of folly to hide one's head under one's wing and refuse to see this.
 This government will have to enact an eight-hour working day, establish workers' inspection of factories, institute free universal education, introduce the election of judges, set up peasant committees, etc.; in a word, it will certainly have to carry out a number of reforms.
-To standing revolutionary and adherent of socialism, criticized him for his sectarianism and conspiratorial methods of activity.
-"Blanquism," wrote Lenin, "is a theory that repudiates the class struggle.
-Blanquism expects that mankind will be emancipated from wage slavery, not by the class struggle of the proletariat, but through a conspiracy hatched by a small minority of intellec-tuals" (see V. I. Lenin, "The Congress Summed Up", Collected Works, 4th Russ. ed., Val.
-X. a.
-260) Vol. X, p.
-360).

-designate these reforms as "helping to spread the insurrection" would be playing with words and deliberately causing greater confusion in a matter which requires absolute clarity.
+To designate these reforms as "helping to spread the insurrection" would be playing with words and deliberately causing greater confusion in a matter which requires absolute clarity.